A Double Delight for Bharat Rasayan Shareholders!

 - Post-split Shares: 83,10,536 shares of ₹5 each

-A stock split increases the number of shares in circulation while reducing the face value proportionally, so the overall equity capital remains unchanged.
+A stock split increases the number of shares in circulation while reducing the face value proportionally.

 2) Bonus Issue